 It’s a familiar cliché: we’re feeling “in tune” with one another, thinking the same thing; I’m metaphorically “picking up” what you’re proverbially “putting down”.
 Loose talk with no basis in science...right?
 Maybe not, at least according to a new paper in the Journal of Consumer Research.

 Using humor in advertising can be very effective, and is quite popular.
-Today, one out of every five ads uses humor — but why does it work?
-At SPARK Neuro, we’ve studied thousands of ads while scanning people’s brains and nervous system response and have learned a lot about what works and what doesn’t.
-In this blog we share […]
+Today, one out of every five ads uses humor -- but why does it work?
+At SPARK Neuro, we've studied thousands of ads while scanning people's brains and nervous system response and have learned a lot about what works and what doesn't.
+In this blog we share some of what we've found.

 You’ve been sitting at your desk for hours.
 You know you should stand up and walk around.
 You’ve read the articles about blood clots and obesity but you’re slammed with work.
 Maybe a little lazy too.
 What would persuade you to get up?
 This is the question researchers explored when they invented the “Breakaway,” a […]